joshuaar/UDPChat/README.md

 This uses UDP hole punching to get through "most" NATs you and your friend may be behind.
 Normally you would discover eachother's IP addresses through some external server, but in this simple example we just exchange that information manually.

+This was an experiment that let to other projects with distributed file sharing.
+Check out RUDP_Share for more info.